RedPitaya/HAMlab-doc/HAMlab/source/quickStart/connect.rst

 Network connectivity user guide
 *******************************

-HAMlab box is network attachable devices focused on simple connectivity and quick accessibility.
+HAMlab is network attachable devices focused on simple connectivity and quick accessibility.
 Having a graphical user interface for your Oscilloscope, Signal Generator, Logic Analizer and SDR application, directly on your PC without any limitations such are limited commands or controls or any installation of additional software will provide you with a unique working experience.

 HAMlab can be connected over:

-    1. Local Area Network (LAN) - Requires DHCP settings on your local network router
+    1) Local Area Network (LAN) - Requires DHCP settings on your local network router
-    2. Direct Ethernet cable connection - Requires additional setting on users PC and HAMlab
+    2) Direct Ethernet cable connection - Requires additional setting on users PC and HAMlab
-    3. Wireless Network - Requires an additional WiFi dongle available at store
+    3) Wireless Network - Requires an additional WiFi dongle available at store
-    4. Access Point Mode - HAMlab creates its own WiFi network
+    4) Access Point Mode - HAMlab creates its own WiFi network

+todo:replace this image
 .. image:: connect-1.png

 Wired